yuqianxu2816/MS-Spectral-Foundation/documentations/datasets.md

 - Can be regarded as: **Sequence / Set / Sparse / Signal**

-## Example dataset for using the tool (HW 4)
+## Example dataset for using the tool (HW 3)

-To demonstrate how the MS-Spectral-Foundation pipeline operates, datasets derived from the PRIDE project **PXD047546** is used.
+To demonstrate how the MS-Spectral-Foundation pipeline operates, datasets derived from the PRIDE project **PXD047546** are used.

 ### Source and preprocessing